GabMartino/TransformerForDummies/README.md

 where the pedices $e$ and $d$ denote the encoder and the decoder respectively, since we're talking about the Cross-Attention block.
 So,
-### ***<p align=center>In this case the decoder's output will have the same decoder's input lenght. </p>***
+### ***<p align=center>In this case the decoder's output will have the same decoder's input length. </p>***

-From a practical point of view though, we need to understand when have different lenghts is convenient, necessary or else:
+From a practical point of view though, we need to understand when have different lengths is convenient, necessary or else:
 - *Training*:
-  - during the training the batch size is larger than 1, so the padding *IS NECESSARY*.
+  - During the training, the batch size is larger than 1, so the padding _IS NECESSARY_;
-  - It theory it is also possible to create batches for the encoder and the decoder of different lenghts (sequence lenghts, not the batch size of course).
-This can be annoying from the implementative point of view, but it could be convenient if there is a large difference in the lenghts of the sequences between the two languages (if we consider a translation task)
+  -	In theory, it is also possible to create batches for the encoder and the decoder of different lengths (sequence lengths, not the batch size of course).
+This can be annoying from the implementation point of view, but it could be convenient if there is a large difference in the lengths of the sequences between the two languages (if we consider a translation  task);
-  - In practise during the training, the dataloader is often implemented using the same lenghts for the encoder's and decoder's inputs
+  - In practise during the training, the dataloader is often implemented using the same lengths for the encoder's and decoder's inputs.
 - *Inference*:
-  - At inference time (manually testing the model for example) often we use just one input, in this case we don't need the padding since the batch size = 1.
+  - At inference time (manually testing the model for example) we often use just one input, in this case, we don't need the padding since the batch size = 1.
-  - On the other hand if we implemented the model in such a way it is possible to have different sizes of encoder's input and output's, we don't even need the padding for the input.
+  - On the other hand, if we implemented the model in such a way it is possible to have different sizes of the encoder's input and output, we don't even need the padding for the input.

 Recap:
 - The padding is used for two reasons:
   - Aligning the sequences for the same batch;
-  - Aligning the sequences for between the two batches of encoder and decoder (depends on the implementation).
+  - Aligning the sequences between the two batches of encoder and decoder (depends on the implementation).

 ### 4) What is the shape of the padding Mask?
 How is it employed?

 First, if we want to talk about padding mask we need to consider the Batch size > 1 that we'll name $B$.
-Hence, $Q \in \mathbb{R}^{B \times L \times E}, K \in \mathbb{R}^{B \times L \times E}, V \in \mathbb{R}^{B \times L \times E}$, $L$ is the sequence lenght and $E$ is the embedding size.
+Hence, $Q \in \mathbb{R}^{B \times L \times E}, K \in \mathbb{R}^{B \times L \times E}, V \in \mathbb{R}^{B \times L \times E}$, $L$ is the sequence length and $E$ is the embedding size.

-Now, we'll use an arbitrary value for the padding token $[\text{PAD}]$, to align all the $|B|$ sequences to the same lenght $L$.
+Now, we'll use an arbitrary value for the padding token $[\text{PAD}]$, to align all the $|B|$ sequences to the same length $L$.

 As an example, the "proto-padding-mask" where $|B| = 4$ and $|L| = 6$, will be: